telefonicaid/fiware-orion/README.md

 [the corresponding section of the Admin Manual](doc/manuals/admin/install.md).

 ---
-> :tip: If you want to run a production-grade instance of orion, carefully read all information of the [admin-section](doc/manuals/admin).
+> :point_up_2: If you want to run a production-grade instance of orion, carefully read all information of the [admin-section](doc/manuals/admin).
 ---

 [Top](#top)